 Welfare of Scheduled Castes (SCs), Scheduled Tribes (STs), Women and other Weaker Sections (Ministry of Mines)

-For the Welfare of Persons with Disabilities in the Ministry, due attention was given to Section 33 on reservation vcancies for Persons with Disabilities.
+For the Welfare of Persons with Disabilities in the Ministry, due attention has been given towards the Section 33 & Section 34 of The Rights of Persons with Disabilities Act, 2016 on reservation of vacancies for Persons with Disabilities.

 Right to Information

 Ministry of Mines, Attached Office, Subordinate Office and Public Sector Undertakings (PSUs) under the charge of the Ministry had appointed Central Public Information Officers (CPIO) and Appellate Authorities.
 The Ministry has also set up a Facilitation Counter for applicants and constituted a ‘Public Information Cell’ for processing of the requests and their monitoring in the Ministry.
-The Ministry alongwith its Attached Office, Subordinate Office and PSUs has been receiving various requests under RTI Act, which are properly and timely responded to.
-In 2011-2012 (1st April, 2011 to 31st December, 2011),352 applications were received in Ministry of Mines, which were timely responded.
-Out of 27 Appeals received from the applicants against the decision of the CPIOs, 27 Appeals were disposed of by the concerned Appellate Authorities within the stipulated time frame.
+The Ministry along with its Attached Office, Subordinate Office and PSUs has been receiving various requests under RTI Act, which are properly and timely responded to.
+During the year 2021 (1st January, 2021 to 31st Dec, 2021), the Ministry received 636 applications under the RTI Act, which were timely responded.
+33 Appeals received against the decisions of the CPIOs were disposed of by the concerned Appellate Authorities within the stipulated time frame.